bb-Ricardo/fritzinfluxdb/README.md

 check here to find an overview of more attributes which probably could be added https://wiki.fhem.de/w/index.php?title=FRITZBOX

-New TR-069 services can be defined in [fritzinfluxdb/classes/fritzbox/services_tr069.py](https://github.com/bb-Ricardo/fritzinfluxdb/blob/main/fritzinfluxdb/classes/fritzbox/services_tr069.py) <br>
-New LUA services can be defined in [fritzinfluxdb/classes/fritzbox/services_lua.py](https://github.com/bb-Ricardo/fritzinfluxdb/blob/main/fritzinfluxdb/classes/fritzbox/services_lua.py)
+New services can be defined in [fritzinfluxdb/classes/fritzbox/service_definitions](https://github.com/bb-Ricardo/fritzinfluxdb/blob/main/fritzinfluxdb/classes/fritzbox/service_definitions)

 # License
 >You can check out the full license [here](https://github.com/bb-Ricardo/fritzinfluxdb/blob/main/LICENSE.txt)